Iowa PBS: Late night programming

 Starting August 31, 2013, Iowa PBS (as IPTV) had gone off-the-air nightly from midnight to 5 a.m. over-the-air due to budget concerns, reduced from a 24-hour schedule.
 Mediacom continued to carry the network in their markets with 24-hour programming due to their direct fiber connection from IPTV in Johnston to their Des Moines headend, which distributes the four IPTV channels statewide.
 The national satellite services carry the network's primary HD channel (IPTV.1) and have a fiber connection so the channel was available 24/7 to their subscribers.
-At the present time, they do not carry the three sub-channels.
+At the present time, they do not carry the three subchannels.

 The network restored over-the-air 24-hour service on January 15, 2019; late night programming mainly consists of the national PBS schedule.

 Programming

 Although Iowa PBS provides PBS programming and also coordinates several political debates during the Iowa Caucuses, it also produces original programs, such as: